vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ```
 ## Zipkin by way of Kafka

 As an alternative to HTTP/REST, we can also push messages to Zipkin via Kafka.
-On the app side, Sleuth `spring-kafka` dependency on the classpath enables us to set up connectivity for Sleuth to send spans over Kafka topics.
+On the app side, Sleuth `spring-kafka` dependency on the classpath enables us to set up connectivity for Sleuth to send traces over Kafka topics.

-The Kafka dependency is of the `org.springramework.kafka:spring-kafka` variety and lets us send spans directly into Kafka for reception by a Zipkin server downstream.
+The Kafka dependency is of the `org.springramework.kafka:spring-kafka` variety and lets us send traces directly into Kafka for reception by a Zipkin server downstream.
 This is enabled on our application with a few edits.

 First, update to pom.xml for Kafka connectivity: